ubports/docs.ubports.com/humanguide/design-concepts/units.rst

 Resolution Independence Approach
 --------------------------------

-The objective of resolution independence is to make it easy for graphical user interfaces in Ubuntu to scale to all the form factors that Ubuntu targets: phones, tablets, laptops and desktops.
+The objective of resolution independence is to make it easy for graphical user interfaces in Ubuntu Touch to scale to all the form factors that Ubuntu Touch targets: phones, tablets, laptops and desktops.
 The approach taken combines simplicity for the designers and developers with visual fidelity, quality and usability.

 Measurement Units
 -----------------